 B.A.
 La Salle University

-Physics education, equity in physics, urban science education, science teacher retention, STEM educational technology, engineering recruitment and retention, physics pedagogical content knowledge
+Physics/chemistry/engineering education, equity in the physical sciences and engineering, urban science education, science teacher retention, STEM recruitment and retention

 CSM 620: Science Teacher Education

 Physics 121: Physics for Life Sciences I (Studio)

 Physics 122: Physics for Life Sciences II (Studio)

 Recent work has focused on equity in pre-college and university physical science and engineering education; reformed teaching practices in precollege and undergraduate science; sociocognitive influences on STEM access and participation; STEM curricular integration; urban science teacher recruitment and retention.

 Grants and Initiatives:

 Dr. Kelly has served as Principal Investigator or Co-Principal Investigator on grants from the National Science Foundation, National Grid, PSE&G, the Stony Brook Parents’ Fund for Excellence, New York Campus Compact, the SUNY/New York Academy of Sciences STEM Mentoring Initiative, and the SUNY Innovative Instructional Technology Program.
 She has been awarded more than $4.4 Million in external funding as PI or Co-PI while at Stony Brook.